scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 Examples
 --------

 In this section, we will present a few use-cases of `Cloudknot`.
-We will start with examples that have minimal software and data dependencies, and increase the complexity by adding first data dependencies and subsequently complex software dependencies.
+We will start with examples that have minimal software and data dependencies, and increase the complexity by adding first data dependencies and subsequently complex software and resource dependencies.

 Simulations